With 48 hours left, Romney eyes Iowa breakthrough

 Even a strong second-place showing in Iowa would be good news for the former Massachusetts governor.
 Paul could have trouble competing with him in later contests in New Hampshire, where Romney leads in polls, and in other states.

-Romney, who spent millions in Iowa in 2008 only to lose to former Arkansas Governor Mike Huckabee, did not campaign hard in the state until the last week.
+Romney, who spent millions in Iowa in 2008 only to lose, did not campaign hard in the state until the last week.

 He picked up the endorsement on Sunday of Iowa's Quad-City Times newspaper, which praised his business background as a former head of a private equity firm and said he had the best chance of beating Obama.